 You see, when the market makes growth-stock investors feel like the World's Worst, causing newer and shakier hands to sell, I've learned to do quite the opposite.
 Whenever I've felt like the World's Worst Investor -- like four years ago in the summer of 2002, or four years before that during the "Asian Contagion" summer of 1998 -- those were actually great times to start buying.

 Outlast the summer heat

-Rather than trade along with William O'Neil -- who'll help you avoid some losses but also cause you to sell yourself out of some great long-term profits -- we have a different answer: Get educated, get Foolish about your money, find the best companies the stock market has to offer, build long-term positions, and ride out the occasional bad season.
+Rather than trade along with William O'Neil -- who'll help you avoid some losses, but also cause you to sell yourself out of some great long-term profits -- we have a different answer: Get educated, get Foolish about your money, find the best companies the stock market has to offer, build long-term positions, and ride out the occasional bad summer.
 It's precisely when everyday growth-stock investors feel like they're the World's Worst that investors sitting on the sidelines should sit up, take notice, and add a Rule Breaker or two to their portfolios.
 Take us up on our offer of a 30-day free trial to Rule Breakers, and you'll discover tomorrow's great companies a day early.

 This article was originally published on Aug.
 1, 2006.
 It has been updated.

 David Gardner is co-founder of The Motley Fool and lead advisor of Motley Fool Rule Breakers.
 He has been investing successfully in dynamic growth stocks for 22 years.
 He owns shares of Electronic Arts, Intel, and Whole Foods.
 Intel is an Inside Value pick.
 Whole Foods and Electronic Arts are Stock Advisor choices.
 The Fool has a disclosure policy.